Major Section: PROOF-CHECKER

 Example and General Form: p-topFor example, if the conclusion is

-(equal (and x (p y)) (foo z))
+(equal (and x (p y)) (foo z)) and

-the current subterm is (p y)
+the current subterm is (p y), then p-top will print

-(equal (and x (*** (p y) ***)) (foo z))
+(equal (and x (*** (p y) ***)) (foo z)).

 Prettyprint the the conclusion, highlighting the current term.
 The

-usual user syntax is used, as with the command p
+usual user syntax is used, as with the command p (as opposed to pp).

-This is illustrated in the example above, where one would *not*
+This is illustrated in the example above, where one would *not* see

-(equal (if x (*** (p y) ***) 'nil) (foo z))
+(equal (if x (*** (p y) ***) 'nil) (foo z)).

 Note (obscure): In some situations, a term of the form (if x t y)

-occurring inside the current subterm will not print as (or x y)
+occurring inside the current subterm will not print as (or x y),

-isn't a call of a boolean primitive.
+when x isn't a call of a boolean primitive.
 There's nothing

 incorrect about this, however.